-Welcome from the Director of Taught Postgraduate Programmes
+Welcome from the Director of Graduate Studies (Taught Degrees)

-Welcome to the Masters course in Economics at Warwick.
 I hope that you find your course, over the coming months, to be interesting, challenging and rewarding.
-We provide a stimulating research-led environment where you will work alongside leading researchers to develop the skills required to fulfill your aspirations to become a professional economist or an analyst on some other career path.
+We provide a stimulating research-led environment where you will work alongside leading researchers to develop the skills required to fulfil your aspirations to become a professional economist or an analyst on some other career path.

 We will give you professional training in modern economics, including tools and techniques of analysis as well as knowledge, and an opportunity to apply this in a piece of supervised research.